mnassrib/installing-spark-standalone-and-hadoop-yarn-on-cluster/README.md

   <thead>
     <tr>
       <td align="left">
-        :information_source: According to the spark-defaults.conf file, spark (pyspark) is running correctly on Yarn mode only if:
+        :information_source: According to the spark-defaults.conf file, spark (or pyspark) can be running correctly on Yarn mode only if:
       </td>
     </tr>
   </thead>